-The SHOUT nano is a handheld, global, two-way satellite messaging and personal tracking device.
-It utilizes Iridium's Short Burst Data (SBD) service to provide location information determined by a Global Positioning System (GPS) receiver, two-way inbound and outbound status, text messaging, and emergency/alert notifications.
 The SHOUT nano significantly improves service reliability over existing tracking products by allowing two-way communications and confirmation of the nature of the distress to the first responder community.
 This reduces false alerts; helps identify the nature of the emergency so that the correct assets can be deployed, thereby reducing search and rescue costs; and provides communications feedback capability to the user to assist in rescue efforts.
 The SHOUT nano is 100% backward compatible with the SHOUT.